YEAR LAUNCHED 2004

 …it’s in the moments…

-“I looked at the face of a young man as he heard his words being read on stage and it was like magic … ” (observer @ Wadadli Pen awards ceremony, personal note)
+“I looked at the face of a young man as he heard his words being read on stage and it was like magic … ” (observer @ Wadadli Pen awards ceremony, personal note).
+The observer was speaking of 2011 youth winner Orique Gordon pictured above in 2013 during Hillhouse’s Jhohadli Summer Youth Writing Project, an opportunity afforded him due to his participation in Wadadli Pen.
+Participants have also been gifted the opportunity to participate in Brenda Lee Browne’s Just Write Writers Retreat and to be coached by authors like Elaine Spires.

 …it’s in giving young people a space to express him/herself and getting even one writer to find his/her voice…

 “Wadadli pen opened the door to my creativity, it inspired me to let go of my fears and speak out, and most of all it helped me to channel all the energy I had by simply putting pen to paper giving something a narrative shape and in so doing I began to believe in the shape of my life again, in beginnings, and middles, and endings.”
-(Liscia Lawrence, past finalist, 2014 open letter to Wadadli Pen about entering the Challenge for the first time in 2004 and how it affected her life.
+(Liscia Lawrence, pictured above, a 2004, 2005, and 2014 finalist, in a 2014 open letter to Wadadli Pen.
 Read the full letter.)

 …it’s in the way potential shines through…